Foreign concessions in China: Operations

 In these concessions, the citizens of each foreign power were given the right to freely inhabit, trade, perform missionary evangelization, and travel.
 They developed their own sub-cultures, isolated and distinct from the intrinsic Chinese culture, and colonial administrations attempted to give their concessions "homeland" qualities.
 Churches, public houses, and various other western commercial institutions sprang up in the concessions.
 In the case of Japan, its own traditions and language naturally flourished.
 Some of these concessions eventually had a more advanced architecture of each originating culture than most cities back in the countries of the origin of the foreign powers.
 Over time, and without formal permission, Britain, France, Japan and the United States established their own postal systems within their concession and trade areas.
 Following Chinese complaints over the loss of postal revenue and the lack of customs inspections, all of them were abolished at the end of 1922.

-Chinese were originally forbidden from most of the concessions, but to improve commercial activity and services, by the 1860s most concessions permitted Chinese, but treated them like second-class citizens as they were not citizens of the foreign state administering the concession.
-They eventually became the majority of the residents inside the concessions.
-Non-Chinese in the concessions were generally subject to consular law, and some of these laws applied to the Chinese residents.

 The Shanghai International Settlement became a major place of refuge for European immigrants, notably from Slavic and Baltic regions, and American travelers and displaced persons.

 Laws

 Each concession also had its own police force and different legal jurisdictions with their own separate laws.
 Thus, an activity might be legal in one concession but illegal in another.
 Many of the concessions also maintained their own military garrison and a standing army.
 Military and police forces of the Chinese government were sometimes present.
 Some police forces allowed Chinese, others did not.

+There were economic inequalities between the concessions and surrounding areas outside.
+European powers had citizens employed inside of the Chinese Maritime Customs Service.
+Despite the service being sovereign to China, Europeans often influenced taxes levied and tariffs imposed upon foreign concessions—often to their own benefit.
+Foreign entities also benefited from imposing their own local taxes inside of their nation's respected concession.